EmilyATheodorakos/DesignedandDeployedSecureCloudNetworkWithElkstack-/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring Web1- 10.0.0.9
+- List the IP addresses of the machines you are monitoring Web1- 10.0.0.9
 Web2- 10.0.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed:
+- Specify which Beats you successfully installed:
 1)Filebeat
 2)Metricbeat
 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat monitors the log files or locations that have been selected and collects long events.
 This helps to keep things simple by forwarding and centralizing logs and files.